TIBCOSoftware/mashling-recipes/recipes/kubernetes/mashling-on-kubernetes/README.md

 _All commands are very well documented on the minikube repos_

-### Mashling CLI

-## Preparing the gateway
+### Preparing the gateway
 The gateway for this scenario is based on the [tunable-rest-gateway](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes/tunable-rest-gateway), but there are a few key differences:
 * There are two triggers, each with their own path
 * There is one common event handler, used by both triggers
 * There are two event links that link the triggers to the event handler
 * Both event links make use of an environment variable to specify the endpoint (for example `${env.HELLO_API_ENDPOINT}`)

-## Building the gateway
-To build a gateway from this recipe that can run in an `alpine` docker container on Kubernetes we need to compile the gateway to work with linux.
-Download the Mashling-Gateway Binary for respective OS from [Mashling](https://github.com/TIBCOSoftware/mashling/tree/master#installation-and-usage)
-PLace the downloaded Binary in new folder(Ex: gateway) and name the binary `gateway-linux-amd64`.
+* Download the Mashling-Gateway Binary for respective OS(linux binary is used for this recipe) from [Mashling](https://github.com/TIBCOSoftware/mashling/tree/master#installation-and-usage).
+Place the downloaded Binary in new folder(Ex: gateway) and name the binary `gateway-linux-amd64`.

-## Creating a Docker image
+### Creating a Docker image
 Now that the executable is built, you can create a Docker image using `alpine` to keep the size of the app as low as possible.
 To do that copy the `Dockerfile` and the `gateway.json` to the gateway directory.

 ```